 The Freedom of Information Act (FOIA) Requester Service was established in compliance with Executive Order 13,392.
 FOIA is a federal statute which generally provides that any person has a right to request federal agency records, except to the extent the records are protected from disclosure by any of the nine exemptions contained in the law or by one of three special law enforcement exclusions.

-The United States Africa Command (U.S. AFRICOM) FOIA Office supports all actions related to the Freedom of Information requests submitted by the public for access to records under the control of U.S. AFRICOM.
+The U.S. Africa Command FOIA office supports all actions related to Freedom of Information requests submitted by the public for access to records under the control of AFRICOM.

 Submit a FOIA request using the Contact Us form.

 On the dropdown menu, select "FOIA (Freedom of Information Act) Request", fill out the form with all necessary information, and submit.

 - Department of Defense Open Government at https://open.defense.gov/Transparency/FOIA/